 This agency takes nondisclosure of arrests, convictions, unsubstantiated/substantiated incidents of child abuse or neglect, and significant medical issues very seriously.
 If the prospective client does not disclose said issues on the formal application, this could result in possible denial of the application or rescission of the adoptive home study—if already completed.

 The agency understands and acknowledges prospective adoptive clients may be apprehensive to disclose such incidents, but a criminal record, including an expunged record, will almost certainly be discovered through required state and FBI background checks.
 Medical issues can be discovered by required forms from the client’s doctor.
 If these issues are not disclosed to the agency by the prospective adoptive client, it can result in feelings of mistrust between agency and client.

 Disclosure of incidents can save time by allowing the agency to direct prospective clients away from programs or countries who may not be accepting of even seemingly minor criminal or medical issues.
-Disclosure allows the agency to inform prospective clients about additional documentation that may be required to provide to the court or cooperative agency, or in the case of international adoptions, to the USCIS or the source country.
+Disclosure allows the agency to inform prospective clients about additional documentation that may be required to provide to the court or cooperative agency.
 This can save valuable time for the client and the agency.